lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ID_CRED_PSK = {4 : h'0f' }; 4 = 'kid'
 ~~~~~~~~~~~~

 The purpose of ID_CRED_PSK is to facilitate retrieval of the correct PSK.
+While ID_CRED_PSK may adopt encoding and representation patterns from {{RFC9528}}, it differs fundamentally in that it identifies a symmetric key, not a public authentication key.

-It is RECOMMENDED that ID_CRED_PSK uniquely identifies the corresponding CRED_PSK, since ambiguity may require the recipient to try multiple keys.
+It is RECOMMENDED that ID_CRED_PSK uniquely identifies the corresponding PSK, since ambiguity may require the recipient to try multiple keys.

-### CRED_PSK
+### CRED_I and CRED_R

-CRED_PSK is an authentication credential that identifies and encapsulates the PSK.
-It substitutes the public-key based credentials CRED_I and CRED_R defined in {{RFC9528}}.

-While CRED_PSK may adopt encoding and representation patterns from {{Section 3.5.2 and Section 3.5.3 of RFC9528}}, it differs fundamentally in that:

-- CRED_PSK contains or identifies a symmetric key, not a public authentication key.

-- Authentication is achieved implicitly via the successful use of the PSK to derive keying material and encrypt and posteriorly decrypt protected messages.
+CRED_I and CRED_R are authentication credentials associated with the PSK.
+Authentication is achieved implicitly via the successful use of the PSK to derive keying material and encrypt and posteriorly decrypt protected messages.

-A common representation of CRED_PSK is a CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}} whose 'cnf' claim uses the confirmation method 'COSE_Key' to carry the PSK.
-An example of CRED_PSK would be:
+A common representation of CRED_I and CRED_R when using an external PSK is a CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}} whose 'cnf' claim uses the confirmation method 'COSE_Key' to carry the PSK.
+An example of CRED_I and CRED_R associated with the same PSK would be:

 ~~~~~~~~~~~~
 {                                               /CCS/
-  2 : "mydotbot",                               /sub/
+  2 : "42-50-31-FF-EF-37-32-39",                /sub/
   8 : {                                         /cnf/
     1 : {                                       /COSE_Key/
        1 : 4,                                   /kty/